 What is a Naturopathic Doctor (ND)?

-A Naturopathic Doctor is a privatized primary or complimentary physician with the following regulations:
+A Naturopathic Doctor is a privatized primary or complimentary practitioner with the following regulations:

 Training and Education